SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

 ----------

-.. py:function:: createPersonDocument(personID, documentID, documentData, callback, options)
+.. py:function:: createPersonDocument(personID, documentID, documentData, options)
     :noindex:

     Add a new document for to a person.
 This will trigger a document validation process.